Sub-series: Illustrated Pocket Classics for the Young (1904-1922)

 Tentative list of titles in the Macmillan Illustrated Pocket Classics is below.
 This accounting includes 50 titles, one of which may be a ghost title (advertised, but not issued).
 I’m guessing that the Lord Avebury titles (The Pleasures of Life, The Use of Life), which are sometimes listed with the series, were actually part of the Macmillan Pocket Classics.
 An additional 13 titles were initially issued as part of the Illustrated Pocket Classics for the Young.
 Thus 63 titles total in the series, with one possible ghost title.

-The majority of titles were published from 1902-1908, with a break until 1924-1928 when another group of new titles were published.
+The majority of titles were published from 1902-1908, with a break until 1924-1928 when another group of new titles was published.
 Reprints can be found as late as 1951.

 *1902: Jane Austin, Emma (illus. by Hugh Thompson)